 A particularly interesting area of study is the southern end of the Balkan Peninsula, modern Greece.
-With over 3,500 islands and a currently inundated coastal shelf, this territory offers major possibilities for studying the relationship between prehistoric hunter-gatherer populations (Homo heidelbergensis, Homo neanderthalensis and Homo sapiens) and the sea.
+With more than 3,500 islands and a currently inundated coastal shelf, this territory offers major possibilities for studying the relationship between prehistoric hunter-gatherer populations (Homo heidelbergensis, Homo neanderthalensis and Homo sapiens) and the sea.
 Galanidou and Papoulia (Chapter 8) present the latest research developments on the island, coastal and submerged Palaeolithic, from both marine and, especially, maritime points of view.
-The chapter offers an interesting perspective on the three-fold role of the sea as (1) resource, (2) water-crossing challenge, and (3) terrestrial route (paradoxically) for Pleistocene human populations.
+The chapter offers an interesting perspective on the threefold role of the sea as (1) resource, (2) water-crossing challenge, and (3) terrestrial route (paradoxically) for Pleistocene human populations.
 This relation between humans and the sea has been traditionally neglected by scholars, but in recent years the emerging subfield of ‘Continental Shelf Prehistoric Research’ has offered new insights on the topic, and revealed, in the case of the Balkans, that the Aegean Sea was not always a barrier to human dispersals, but was sometimes a corridor for the mobility of groups and also a resource base exploited by early humans.

 The end of Pleistocene and the start of the Holocene

 The development of the Upper Palaeolithic in the Balkan Peninsula brought some changes in the material culture and societies.
 Vukosavljević (Chapter 9) points out that the Epigravettian was a dynamic period marked by efficient lithic technology, long-distance contacts, novelties in technology (barbed points and baked clay) and flexibility in food procurement.
-Our knowledge of this period has substantially increased in the last 20 years, drawing a more precise and detailed scenario of the cultural and social dynamics.
+Our knowledge of this period has substantially increased in the past 20 years, drawing a more precise and detailed scenario of the cultural and social dynamics.
 Nevertheless, some aspects are still vaguely studied and defined.
 The Early Epigravettian record is quite sparse in the Adriatic area, as is the preceding technocomplex, the Gravettian, which inhibits a proper assessment of its chronology and technological features.
 Even our knowledge about the Late Epigravettian, a priori a well-studied period, presents some gaps and imprecisions.
 While lithic technology is extensively studied, other elements such as bone technology or graphic expressions have been barely addressed.
 Even the chronology and evolution of this technocomplex lacks precision, often based on old excavations and dating analyses.
-In this sense, we can picture an optimistic future, as some ongoing research projects are focused on the key sequences of the period (e.g. Badanj, Vlakno, Vela Spila).
+In this sense, we can picture an optimistic future, as some ongoing research projects are focused on the key sequences of the period (e.g., Badanj, Vlakno, Vela Spila).
 Their results, when published, will shed new light on most of the above-mentioned shortcomings and issues.